modir/laminas-book/docs/skeleton.md

 The `public` directory contains data publicly accessible by the web-user.
 As you can see, web-users will mainly communicate with the `index.php`, which is also called the *entry point* of your website.

->Your website will have a single entry point, *index.php*, because this is more secure than allowing
+!!! note
->anyone to access all your PHP files.
+    Your website will have a single entry point, *index.php*, because this is more secure than allowing anyone to access all your PHP files.

 Inside of the `public` directory, you can also find hidden `.htaccess` file.
 Its main purpose is to define URL rewriting rules.